 How to record referral incentives for accounting purposes

 You’ll need to document the referral incentives you issue as part of your regular bookkeeping process.
+Experts at The Accountancy Partnership recommend the best way to do this is by setting up a new expenses category specifically for referral fees.

-Experts at The Accountancy Partnership recommend that the best way to do this is by setting up a new expenses category specifically for referral fees.
-That way you can clearly see what they cost you (so you can check it’s worth it!), as well as making it easier to claim everything back later.
+That way you can clearly see what it costs you (so you can check it’s worth it!), as well as making it easier to claim everything against your tax bill later.
 It’s just another reason why accountants are so keen on good bookkeeping!

 Advice on managing a referral programme